Today, I woke up early and went for breakfast in the hotel before going on an escorted tour of Tokyo.

 I was surprised to see a varied collection of small dishes, including soup, put in front of me.
 I wasn't sure what most of it was, but I ate everything, and there was nothing I would not eat again, and the coffee was great.
 The service was excellent.
 It will take time for me to get used to people bowing to me every time they speak or serve me with something.
 When I left the cafe, I turned and went outside to get on the coach for today's tour of Tokyo.

-The first stop on our tour today was at the Zojoji Temple.
+Today, our first stop on our tour was at the Zojoji Temple.
 From the grounds of this Buddhist temple, we could also see the Tokyo Tower, which rises over the temple.
 We didn't get to go inside the Zojoji Temple or the Tokyo Tower, but we walked around the grounds and were told the history of the temple and the Tower next to it.
 Next to the temple, we saw lots of Jizos, traditional stone figures of deities that protect children.

 When we left the Zojoji Temple, we got back on the coach and drove through Tokyo, passing through the Shibuya Crossing.
 On our way to the Meiji Shinto Shrine, we stopped briefly at the ground of the Imperial Palace, where we looked at a statue of Kusunoki Masashige, a samurai warrior who lived toward the end of the Kamakura period (early 14th century) and is celebrated for his unswerving loyalty to the emperor.

-The park and the Meiji Shinto Shrine were impressive, and our guide told us the difference between a Buddhist temple and a Shinto shrine.
+I thought that the park and the Meiji Shinto Shrine were impressive, and our guide told us the difference between a Buddhist temple and a Shinto shrine.
 Shrines are places where people who follow the Shinto religion go.
 Shrines can be identified easily by the large gates before the entrance called torii.
 Temples are places of worship for the Buddhist religion.
 As such, there are generally pagodas and statues of Buddha inside that are used for worship.

 We only stopped briefly at the Shrine before continuing to the Nakamise Shopping Street, where we were given an hour of free time to go shopping.
 After looking for an electronics store to buy a Japanese USB charger, I gave up and went into a 7-11 store in the hope that it might have had one.
 It had everything, and I was able to buy a charger that would let me charge my electronic devices in the Japanese two-pin electric points.
 I walked back to the restaurant where we were having lunch and sat outside, watching the world go by as I waited for the rest of the tour.
 I was joined by a Mexican lady who was on the tour with three girls who, I think, were all her daughters.
 They were all charming and now lived in California in the USA.